markondavineeth25/TransactionTracker/README.md

 This application is designed to run as a stand alone application.
 This means import the project into an IDE and build and run the main method.

+To run the application, run the App.java
+This implements ApplicationRunner, hence making it easy to run on its own.

 # Important Technical Components
 This is a spring boot application.
 Here spring boot is used only for start up so as to invoke the Controller class.
 From controller class the actual flow starts.

 TransactionController